 FDA cleared: Yes

 The Tria Laser 4X is the most powerful home light-based hair removal device, with a fluence level of up to 20 J/cm2.
 This is very high compared to other IPL devices, which have an average of 9 J/cm2 fluence.
 However, a fluence level this high means that every zap during the treatment is likely to be painful compared to the other of IPL devices.
-Given the mechanism of laser, it’s more effective in giving permanent hair reduction result.
+Given the mechanism of a laser, it’s more effective in giving permanent hair reduction result.
 But due to Tria’s very small treatment spot size, it is only recommended for use on smaller areas such as a female’s upper lip, underarms and bikini areas.

-As of 2017, Tria has two home diode laser hair removal systems:
+Tria has two home diode laser hair removal systems:

 - Tria Laser 4x